 Organisations that have already started on this journey are reaping these benefits, including greater cost-efficiencies, faster time to market and empowering productivity though real time flexible and remote working.

-Those who have moved applications and workloads from their data centres have seen significant cost efficiencies with none of the ongoing operational or maintenance costs usually associated with on-premise IT – freeing up the IT team to focus on other revenue-generating opportunities for the business.
+Those who have moved applications and workloads from their data centres have seen significant cost efficiencies with none of the ongoing operational or maintenance costs usually associated with on-premises IT – freeing up the IT team to focus on other revenue-generating opportunities for the business.

 In addition, cloud is a problem-solver.
 It has never been more important for organisations to be agile, and failure to do so can result in being left behind in an increasingly competitive and fast-moving business environment.
 The cloud can reduce time-to-market, accelerating product development and improving customer service – a key metric upon which businesses are judged today.
-Its scalability also means organisations can react more quickly to economic conditions, customer or seasonal demands.
+Its scalability also means organisations can react more quickly to economic conditions, customer, or seasonal demands.

 Elsewhere, the cloud enables distributed groups of people to work collaboratively, sharing information in real time.
 In a world where remote and flexible working is now commonplace, enterprises are using cloud solutions to unlock team members from the restrictions of office-based IT.

 Get to the cloud sooner